adayoung/sage/README.md

 ## Description

-Sage is a telnet client, telnet proxy, and application framework created specifically to make writing code for IRE's [Achaea](http://achaea.com) easier and more fun.
+Sage is a telnet client, telnet proxy, and application framework created specifically to make writing code for IRE's [Achaea](http://achaea.com) fun and easy.

 You might enjoy Sage if: